 Walking around the galleries that surround the garden, you will find a total of 295 capitals, all decorated with carefully-rendered sculptural features.

-A third very popular type of capitals are those that depict popular fables, a theme in which you will find what is probably one of the most famous capitals in the whole cloister: the capital of the rats.
+A third very popular type of capitals are those that depict popular fables, a theme in which you will find what is probably one of the most famous capitals from inside: the capital of the rats.

 Capitals and a story of redemption

 However, historians’ interest tends to concentrate on the so-called narrative capitals: those that refer to stories from the Old and New Testaments as well as stories about the Saints and the Virgin Mary.

 There are 28 capitals of this kind in the cloister of Tarragona, situated at very precise positions.